metagn-archives/DiscordG/README.md

 event name.
 For example, "server deleted" => "SERVER DELETED" => "GUILD DELETED" => "GUILD_DELETED" => "GUILD_DELETE".
 This also means no event enum or classes.

-* Has raw listeners which take the JSON payload directly without the need for fluff DiscordG automatically adds.
+* Has raw listeners which take the JSON payload directly without the need for instantiated fluff.

 * Channel/message types are ints, but can be accessed as constants from interfaces that extend Types, such as MessageTypes, ChannelTypes etc. Also helper methods for channel types exist in channels.